top of page

 Rebuke not an elder, but entreat him as a father; and the younger men as brethren; The elder women as mothers; the younger as sisters, with all purity (1 Tim.
 5:1-2).

-Notice that Timothy, a young man himself, was commanded to “entreat” or address an elder as he would his father.
-So clearly, the reference to “younger men” located in the above passage refers to adult men of marriage age.
-Therefore this indicates that an elder is a man of advanced age, a senior.
+Notice that Timothy, a young man himself, was instructed to “entreat” or address an elder as he would his father.
+This clearly indicates that the reference to “younger men” in the passage pertains to adult men of marital age.
+Therefore, it follows that an elder is a man of advanced age—a senior.

-Now perhaps the reason the Apostles chose to appoint elders as overseers is simply because age is a very natural standard of authority.
-Most individuals will naturally take to the authority of an older person as opposed to a younger one.
-In fact, it's hard to imagine an Assembly in which all of the elderly men present have to appeal to their thirty year old "pastor" "as unto a father" (1 Tim.
-5:1).
-And while this sounds absurd, it's exactly what's happening today in many churches.
+Perhaps the reason the apostles appointed elders as overseers is simply because age serves as a natural standard of authority.
+Most of us are much more inclined to accept the authority of an older person than that of a younger one.
+It is difficult to envision a scenario in which the elderly men present in a Church must appeal to their thirty-year-old "pastor" “as unto a father” (1 Tim 5:1).
+Yet, this absurdity is precisely what occurs in many Churches today.

-Nevertheless, there are some that might still object to all of the above based on the faulty premise that Timothy and Titus were overseers since they were able to appoint elders to posts of service.
-And if so, wouldn't that make them greater than the elders whom they selected?
-Hardly!
-While this argument may sound convincing, it's as foolish as supposing that because we participate in electing the president of the United States, we are therefore more powerful than he.
-While both of Paul's young coworkers were given limited oversight of the Church, they were still not qualified to serve as elders.
-Instead, it's evident from their assignments that they were merely evangelists and Church planters.
-And part of their job was to help organize the Church and facilitate order, which they did by appointing elders in Paul’s authority.
-Nevertheless, we can be certain that they remained subordinate to the same elders they appointed based on Paul's command in 1 Timothy 5:1.
+So while both of Paul's young coworkers were given limited oversight of the Church, they were not qualified to serve as elders.
+Instead, their assignments indicate they were primarily evangelists and church planters.
+Part of their role was to help organize the Church and facilitate order, which they accomplished by appointing elders under Paul’s authority.
+Nevertheless, we can be certain that they remained subordinate to the same elders they appointed, as evidenced by Paul's command in 1 Timothy 5:1.

-Finally, the Bible makes it abundantly clear that because elders are advanced in age, they are to be honored for their experience and wisdom:
+Finally, the Bible makes it clear that by virtue of their advanced age, elders are to be honored for their experience and wisdom:

 You shall stand up before the gray head and honor the face of an old man, and you shall fear your God: I am the Lord (Lev.
 19:32).